Conversational messaging in ecommerce constitutes the use of well-crafted digital user journeys that can be used to

 Once you have identified the path that brought each of users to you, you need to look for the pain points of these users.
 You need to check if the website or the product can solve your users’ objectives.
 Further, you also need to look for the events and instances of the areas of friction and frustrations for the users, which might force your users to leave your website.
 As you identify the issue, try and solve them to make the user experience to the satisfaction of your users.

 5. Be the user yourself

 Unless you know how your user journey map works, you cannot expect to use them for your users.
-Thus, before starting the journey for the users, take the complete journey yourself to check if all the parameters are working properly.
+Thus, before using the journey builder to create a campaign, take the complete journey yourself to check if all the parameters are working properly.
 Auditing the user journey, and fine-tuning it is essential for making your user journey map a success.

 6. Update and upgrade your user journey

 Once adopted, your journey builder needs to be updated regularly to make it efficient.

 User journey use case – Zalora

 To understand the effective implementation of the user journey builder, let me show you an actual use case that worked wonders for one of our clients.
 The use case by Zalora is a prevalent example of making the user journey work for you.

 Who is Zalora?

 Zalora is Asia’s Online Fashion Destination and a world leader in online fashion in the emerging markets.
 It provides products across apparel, shoes, accessories, and other beauty products for both men and women.
 The brand has a presence in almost all the major markets in south-east Asia.